kennolot/CTF-pi/1.weak_credentials/ctfpi1_0/README.md

 Run these commands to create the weak ctf user:
 `chmod +x create_acc.sh` `./create_acc.sh`

+To keep the challenge little more difficult do not read `create_acc.sh` at first, since the code contains passwords you'd normally have to figure out.

 After the script finishes try to log into a newly created account.